MahmoudSalah19/SQL-Data-Warehouse-Project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## Acknowledgments

+This project was built by following the guidance of [Instructor’s Name] on YouTube.
+A big thanks for the clear explanations and valuable content that made this learning project possible. 🙏

 ## 🌟 About Me

 Hi there!
 I'm **Mahmoud Salah Naga**.
 I’m a passionate Data Engineer,eager to learn, build impactful projects, and continuously grow my skills.

+## Acknowledgments

+This project was built by following the guidance of [Baraa Khatib Salkini] on YouTube.
+A big thanks for the clear explanations and valuable content that made this learning project possible. 🙏